JustSch/ParadeClientServer/src/README.txt

 The Was Tested with Server running on crane and Client Running on Pelican by running these commands in terminal:

- java server/MainServer 5000
- java client/MainClient crane.cs.qc.cuny.edu 5000
+ java server/MainServer 5000 (in terminal window on crane) java client/MainClient crane.cs.qc.cuny.edu 5000  (in terminal window on pelican)

-Running on localhost and two terminal windows on one bird also works by running these: java server/MainServer java client/MainClient
+Running on localhost and two terminal windows on one bird also works by running these: java server/MainServer (a terminal window on localhost or any of the birds) java client/MainClient (a different terminal window also on localhost or the same bird)

 Server may need to be stopped manually with ctrl+c after all clients are finished